zzzzzz9125/msvpvf/README.md

 # *NOTE*
-*This is a modified version based on [MSVPVF](https://sr.ht/~mrpapersonic/msvpvf/).
+*This is a modified version based on [MSVPVF v1.3](https://github.com/mrpapersonic/msvpvf).
 I didn't make too many changes to the original code, but simply adapted it to my own preferences!*

 *There are two versions of GUI in English and Chinese.
 To build an English one, use ```make gui```; To build a Chinese one, use ```make guicn```.*